g-leech/argmin-gravitas/_posts/2014-07-31-comparing.markdown

 <center> – <a href="{{log}}">Varshney & Sun</a></center>
 <br>

-When deciding whether a situation is good or bad, you can compare up (to a superior reference class) or compare down.
+When deciding whether a situation is good or bad, you can compare up (to a superior reference class) or compare down (to something worse than the current state).

 <a href="{{rel}}">A key finding</a> of the behavioural and psychological sciences is that humans don't take absolute measurements (naturally).
 Instead we find some similar object and judge things relative to it.
 This is why <a href="{{an}}">anchoring</a>, framing effects (etc) work on us, when they shouldn't.
 Most importantly: we seem to judge value this way too.
 The tantalising possibility is that we can _create_ value for free, by merely changing our framing.<br><br>